vastlimits/OS-Conf-Backup-Linux/README.md

 - Run the script on a Linux machine.
 It copies all configuration files (and/or anything else you want to backup) to a local Git repository.
 - Push the changes from a machine's local repository to GitHub.

-# 1 Preparation (Once per Machine You Want to Backup)
+# Preparation (Once per Machine You Want to Backup)

 These preparation steps only need to be done once on each machine whose configuration you want to backup.
-Check out how to perform a backup in the section _Performing a Backup_ below.
+[Check out how to perform a backup below](#performing-a-backup).

 ## Local Backup Directory